 Given that there’s a roll of plastic wrap in most kitchen draws, there’s a bunch of organic waste to be saved by finding alternatives to keep your food fresh.
-The best zero waste kitchen moves we can make is to use reusable glass or metal containers with lids to store our food.
+The best zero-waste kitchen move we can make is to use reusable glass or metal food containers with lids to store our food.

 However, that may not work for everything.
 Cue the eco-friendly beeswax alternative.

 The ancient Egyptians used beeswax from their honey hives, wrapping food in wax cloths to preserve it in the hot Egyptian sun.
 Before plastic wrap came along as a cheaper and more convenient alternative, we used beeswax to conserve all manner of foods.
 Sometimes in our movement toward sustainable living, the best ideas are already out there and just need an update for our modern times.

 Beeswax wrappers make a fantastic gift for cooks, and today there’s an extensive range out there to replace plastic wrap in all shapes and sizes.

 Beeswax wraps all share a handful of qualities.
 They easily mold with warm hands to cover fruit, bowls, or plates of leftovers.
 And then, you simply wash the wraps after use to reuse them.

 They’ll last a long time if you look after them, with each reuse saving you from having to reach for the plastic wrap.
 When Beeswax wraps finally reach the end of their useful life, you can compost them easily due to their construction from natural, organic materials.

 Further, they’re printable!
 This means you can choose one to suit your loved one's style.
 Plus, buying bee products helps to support the industries that are working to increase their numbers.